zaphosting/docs/docs/vserver-linux-plex.md

 ---
 id: vserver-linux-plex
 title: "VPS: Setup Plex on Linux"
-description: Information on how to setup Plex on your Linux VPS from ZAP-Hosting
+description: "Information on how to setup Plex on your Linux VPS from ZAP-Hosting"
 sidebar_label: Install Plex
 services:
   - vserver